Trent Zimmerman: Career

 After working in the Parliament of New South Wales, Zimmerman became a ministerial adviser in the federal government of John Howard in the environment and heritage portfolio and later as an adviser to then Shadow Treasurer Joe Hockey.

 He was President of the Young Liberal Movement of NSW from 1992 to 1993.

 Zimmerman was a councillor on North Sydney Council for two terms until the local government elections of 2012.
 During his time as a councillor, Zimmerman lived openly as a gay man and worked actively on LGBTI issues, describing the de-funding of the NorthAIDS program as "unforgivable".
 He also served as Vice President of the Sydney Gay and Lesbian Business Association.

 In the September 2008 Council Elections, Zimmerman ran for the position of Mayor of North Sydney, against the long-serving incumbent, Genia McCaffery who had been in office since 1995.
 He was unsuccessful, getting 40% of the vote, and later commented that "I worked very hard at it and I have no qualms at the issues I raised".

 During his time at Council, Zimmerman advocated on environmental issues around developments, including leading opposition to a controversial development in Vale Street, Cammeray.

-In 2012, Zimmerman was anointed as the Liberal left's candidate for the state parliament seat of North Shore held by Jillian Skinner; but Skinner decided to stay on in parliament, deferring Zimmerman's political ambitions.
+In 2012, Zimmerman was anointed as the moderate faction of the Liberal party's candidate for the state parliament seat of North Shore held by Jillian Skinner; but Skinner decided to stay in parliament, deferring Zimmerman's political ambitions.

 In 2016, Zimmerman founded the North Sydney Innovation Network, to promote and enhance the fast growing contribution of innovation related businesses on the lower north shore of Sydney, bringing together people in business from different industries and sectors.